Audrey Hepburn Trivia Questions

 Click to reveal answer ›

-Sean Hepburn Ferrer is a writer and producer, but not a studio CEO.
+Sean Hepburn Ferrer is a writer and producer, not a studio CEO.
 He manages his mother's legacy through the Audrey Hepburn Children's Fund.

 Click to reveal answer ›